andrii/devise-specs/README.md

 $ rails generate rspec:install
 ```

-Generate the Devise configuration files and follow the setup instructions:
+Generate the Devise configuration files and follow the setup instructions to define the default url options, root route and flash messages:
 ```
 $ rails generate devise:install
 ```